brakai295/country-state-select/README.md

 Conditional 'state' selector for shipping forms
 ====================

-When creating your own int'l shipping form, certain countries will require a 'state' selection, for most other countries the 'state' field is either optional or not required.
+When creating your own int'l shipping form, certain countries will require a 'state' selection field, while for most other countries the 'state' field is either optional or not required.

-Based on my research, the following counties require a 'state' in their shipping address:
+Based on my research, the following countries must have a 'state' in their shipping address:

  * USA
  * Canada